 - 1. Surface water.
 The area surrounding the absorption area shall be graded to divert surface water from the absorption area site.
 The absorption area site shall also be graded to eliminate the ponding of water. - 2.
-Roof drains, basement sump discharges (nonsewage), foor drains, footing drains, etc., are prohibited from being connected to the sewage disposal system and shall be directed away from the absorption area site in a manner to preclude water flow into, through or over the site.
-Discharge of sewage into a basement sump collecting water from floor drains, storm water, etc., is prohibited. - 3.
-Lateral ground water movement interceptors (LGMI, e.g., French drains) may be required to divert ground water movement away from the absorption area site.
+Roof drains, basement sump discharges (nonsewage), floor drains, footing drains, etc., are prohibited from being connected to the sewage disposal system and shall be directed away from the absorption area site in a manner to preclude water flow into, through or over the site.

+Discharge of sewage into a basement sump collecting water from floor drains, storm water, etc., is prohibited.

+- 3. Lateral ground water movement interceptors (LGMI, e.g., French drains) may be required to divert ground water movement away from the absorption area site.
 The LGMI shall be placed perpendicular to the general slope of the land and generally parallel to the absorption trenches.
-A tight drain from the LGMI shall be constructed to discharge into a natural or manmade drainage way. - E. Protection of subsurface soil absorption system. - 1.
-No structures shall be placed over the subsurface soil absorption system.
+A tight drain from the LGMI shall be constructed to discharge into a natural or manmade drainage way. - E. Protection of subsurface soil absorption system. of the footprint and sewage system. - 1.
+No structures shall be placed over the subsurface soil absorption sewage system or within the boundaries of the footprint (See 12 VAC 5-610-280).
 Driveways or parking lots shall not be constructed on the subsurface soil absorption system unless the invert of the lead or header lines or top of the gravel in the absorption trenches is deeper than 30 inches below the ground surface and the driveway or parking lot is paved with portland cement or bituminous concrete to prevent compaction of the trench bottom.

-Driveways and parking lots shall not be constructed over the distribution box unless adequate structural and access provisions are provided.
+Driveways and parking lots shall not be constructed over the distribution box unless adequate structural and access provisions are provided. - 2.
+Where all or part of a subsurface soil absorption the sewage system or footprint is proposed to be installed on property other than the owners, an easement in perpetuity shall be recorded with the clerk of the court prior to issuance of a construction permit (see 12 VAC 5-610-280).
+The easement shall be of sufficient area to permit access, construction, required reserve area (see 12

-- 2. Where all or part of a subsurface soil absorption system is proposed to be installed on property other than the owners, an easement in perpetuity shall be recorded with the clerk of the court prior to issuance of a construction permit (see 12 VAC 5-610-280).
-The easement shall be of sufficient area to permit access, construction, required reserve area (see 12 VAC 5-610-710), and maintenance of the system. - 3.
-Where the sewer line from the building to the pretreatment unit or the conveyance line is to be placed underneath a state road or in a Virginia Department of Transportation right-of-way, the requirement for a recorded easement in perpetuity can be waived for that portion of the system located underneath the road or in the right-of-way.
+VAC 5-610-710), and maintenance of the system.

+3. Where the sewer line from the building to the pretreatment unit or the conveyance line is to be placed underneath a state road or in a Virginia Department of Transportation right-of-way, the requirement for a recorded easement in perpetuity can be waived for that portion of the system located underneath the road or in the right-of-way.
 In its place, the applicant shall obtain the appropriate permit or permits from the Department of Transportation to construct the sewer or conveyance line in its right-of-way.
 The construction permit for the sewage disposal system shall not be issued until the applicant provides the local health department with a copy of the permit issued by the Department of Transportation.
-Under no circumstances shall the pretreatment unit, the distribution box, or the soil absorption portion of the system be installed in the Department of Transportation right-of-way. - F. Preplacement and post-placement of utilities.
-Subsurface soil absorption systems shall not be placed in an underground utility easement.
-No buried public or private utility service (e.g., water lines, electrical lines, gas lines, etc.) shall traverse the subsurface soil absorption system area nor shall the buried service be closer than 10 feet to the system.
+Under no circumstances shall the pretreatment unit, the distribution box, or the soil absorption portion of the system be installed in the Department of Transportation right-of-way.

+F. Preplacement and post-placement of utilities.
+Subsurface soil absorption systems Soil absorption systems and the footprint shall not be placed in an underground utility easement.
+No buried public or private utility service (e.g., water lines, electrical lines, gas lines, etc.) shall traverse the subsurface soil absorption system area or footprint nor shall the buried service be closer than 10 feet to the system or footprint.